 Treatment typically includes one or more of the following:

 - Prescription antibiotics to kill the H. pylori infection.

 - Medications that alter your body’s acid and acid production in order to promote healing of the peptic ulcer.
 These medications can block or reduce acid production or neutralize your stomach acid.

 - Medications that help to protect the lining of your stomach, esophagus, and small intestine.

 The board-certified physicians at Birmingham Gastroenterology Associates specialize in the diagnosis and treatment of a variety of digestive conditions, including peptic ulcers.
-To schedule an appointment at one of our eight office locations, call (205) 271-8000.
+To schedule an appointment, visit our website or give us a call at (205) 271-8000.